|About this course:|

-Please be aware that the course contains a large number of diagrams.
+Please be aware that the module contains a large number of diagrams.
 The study materials are available in Adobe Portable Document Format (PDF).
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Written transcripts are available for the audio-visual material.
 The books are available in a comb-bound format.
 Our Services for disabled students website has the latest information about availability.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-Course books, DVDs, CDs, website.
+Module books, DVDs, CDs, website.

 DVD and CD players.

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.